Why Are "Zero-Kilometer Used Cars" So Sensitive?

 What are "0-kilometer used cars"?

 "0-kilometer used cars" refer to vehicles that are registered but have not actually been driven, yet are marketed and resold as used cars.
-In recent years, this phenomenon has attracted widespread attention in China's automotive market.
+In recent years, this phenomenon has attracted widespread attention in the Chinese automotive market.

 According to a Reuters report, in May 2025, China's Ministry of Commerce convened a meeting with automakers such as BYD and Dongfeng Motor, along with the China Automobile Dealers Association, to discuss the issue of "0-kilometer used car" sales.
-These vehicles, although registered and licensed, have never been actually driven.
-They are resold as used cars, a strategy adopted by some automakers to meet sales targets.
-This practice affects the authenticity of sales data and has drawn high attention from both the market and regulators.
+These vehicles, although registered and licensed, have never been driven but are resold as used cars.
+This practice has become a strategy adopted by some automakers to meet sales targets, affecting the authenticity of sales data and drawing significant attention from both the market and regulators.

-The reason the topic of "0-kilometer used cars" is so sensitive is that it essentially touches upon the most core "key variable" in an industry's data system—actual sales volume.
+The reason the topic of "0-kilometer used cars" is so sensitive is that it essentially touches upon the most critical "key variable" within an industry's data system—actual sales volume.

-In the new energy vehicle industry chain, no matter how many times a vehicle completes "transactions" through the chain or is wrapped in capital narratives, if there is no real end consumer making the purchase, all of it lacks substance.
-Like the relationship between noise and signal in statistical analysis, actual sales volume is the "signal" that cannot be ignored.
+In the new energy vehicle industry chain, no matter how many "transactions" a vehicle completes through the supply chain or how many capital narratives it is wrapped in, if there is no real end consumer making the purchase, all of this lacks substance.
+It's like the relationship between noise and signal in statistical analysis; actual sales volume is the "signal" that cannot be ignored.

 The essence of statistics is "extracting order from chaos," and a "key variable" is the most important factor driving changes in outcomes.